-The highlight of the $\gamma\acute{\alpha}\mu\circ\varsigma$ is the banquet meal and time of celebration.
-In chapter 19 of Revelation, with the destruction of Babylon such that all that remains to be done is for the Lord to personally confront the Beast and False Prophet (and bind Satan), the Lord's reign and the festive $\gamma\acute{\alpha}\mu\circ\varsigma$ are about to get under way.
-This is a beautiful picture of what will happen in the early phase of the Millennium after Christ returns (or perhaps the festive wedding supper depicts the entire Millennium).
+The highlight of the $\gamma \dot{\alpha}\mu \sigma_S$ is the banquet meal and time of celebration.
+In ch.
+19 of Revelation, with the destruction of Babylon such that all that remains to be done is for the Lord to personally confront the Beast and False Prophet (and bind Satan), the Lord's reign and the festive $\gamma \dot{\alpha}\mu \sigma_S$ are about to get under way.
+This is a beautiful picture of what will happen in the early phase of the millennium after Christ returns (or perhaps the festive wedding supper depicts the entire millennium).

-This has a parallel in the Old Testament book of Isaiah.
-Isa 24 looks at worldwide judgment and destruction, whereas Isa 25 looks at kingdom blessing.
-Isa 24:21-23 closes the chapter by declaring,
+This has a parallel in the OT book of Isaiah.
+Isaiah 24 looks at worldwide judgment and destruction, whereas Isaiah 25 looks at kingdom blessing.
+Isaiah 24:21-23 closes the chapter by declaring,

-"So it will happen in that day, that the LORD will punish the host of heaven, on high, and the kings of the earth, on earth.
+So it will happen in that day, that the LORD will punish the host of heaven, on high, and the kings of the earth, on earth.
 And they will be gathered together like prisoners in the dungeon, and will be confined in prison; and after many days they will be punished.
-Then the moon will be abashed and the sun ashamed, for the LORD of hosts will reign on Mount Zion and in Jerusalem, and His glory will be before His elders."
+Then the moon will be abashed and the sun ashamed, for the LORD of hosts will reign on Mount Zion and in Jerusalem, and his glory will be before his elders.